-Signs shall be no higher than the roofline of the building to which the sign is attached, except for existing pole signs.
+Signs shall be no higher than the roofline of the building to which the sign is attached or adjacent to, except for existing pole signs.

 2. SIGN TYPES

 Appropriate sign types shall reflect the nature of the building and business.